williamhunter/topy/README.md

 An [example TPD file and solution/result](https://github.com/williamhunter/ToPy/wiki/Examples-of-ToPy-results)

 ## Installation
+**NOTE**: I've added a 0.4.1 release, which is older then the master branch, but will get you up and running with Python 2 and
+Pysparse if you're willing to use the Anaconda Python distribution

 Once you've downloaded the dependencies (see the [INSTALL](https://github.com/williamhunter/topy/blob/master/INSTALL.md) file) all you need to do is the following:

-Download the latest **stable release** from here: https://github.com/williamhunter/topy/releases/tag/v0.4.1
+Download the latest **stable release** from here: https://github.com/williamhunter/topy/releases/tag/latest

 Then do